fizruk/accpa-spring-2022/lab-01/README.md

 # Lab 1.
 Untyped expressions, functions and nameless representation

+In this lab, we discuss implementation of an interpreter for simple untyped expressions with functions, relying on intermediate nameless representation to deal with possible name conflicts.

+## Project structure

+Syntax for normal and nameless representation of terms is defined using a labelled BNF in files `Syntax/Normal.cf` and `Syntax/Nameless.cf` correspondingly.
+BNF converter tool is used to generate parser, abstract syntax, and pretty printer automatically.

+Module `Convert.hs` describes conversion between normal and nameless representations.

+Module `Eval/Nameless.hs` defines evaluation of nameless terms.
+This implementation together with necessary conversions is used to define evaluation of normal terms in `Eval.hs` module.

+Finally, `interpreter.hs` is the main module, that performs parsing of the standard input, evaluating every expression, and pretty-printing the result.

 ## How to use

 The interpreter reads standard input, parses a series of expressions separated by a semicolon (`;`), evaluates each expression and prints out the results.